ShoreSalle/PhaseFieldPet/README.md

    - Pthread.

 # How to use
-  One can take  source code PhaseFieldPet.c, and compile and run it.
-The steps to download and install varies, but we give directions to do so here.
+  One can take  source code PhaseFieldPet.c, and compile and run it, visualize the results (default in vtk format) using visualizations softwares such as [ParaView](https://www.paraview.org/).
+The steps to download and install varies, but we give a general directions to do so here.

 ## Installation
 There are many ways to install PETSc.
 See [PETSc Installation](https://petsc.org/release/install/).